Check out our Welcome Package!

 JUNIORS & INTERMEDIATES SUMMER CAMP

 You may choose to drop-off and pick-up your child in person or have your child ride the bus out to camp.
 Drop-off and Pick-up location is in Horseshoe Bay at the top of the public dock.
 During your registration, you may choose to sign up your child for the bus service.
-Fircom busses pick-up and drop-off at two locations – Vancouver and West Vancouver.
+Fircom busses pick-up and drop-off at two locations – East Vancouver and West Vancouver.
 Please view your program-specific page for detailed bus information.

 SCAMPERS, YOUTH & FAMILY PROGRAMS